dbca-wa/wastd/docs_source/data_collection/data_collection_admin.rst

 The final analysis exports all data through the WAStD API using the R package `etlTurtleNesting <https://github.com/dbca-wa/etlTurtleNesting>`_ and publishes reports and data products to SharePoint folders shared with the intended audiences.

+The SharePoint folders correspond to Teams groups "TurtleData" and others.
+You will be invited to these groups if you are permitted to access the data.